MeganAlbee/MeganAlbee/README.md

 ## 👋 Hi, I’m @MeganAlbee
 My goal in data science is to use my comprehensive knowledge of data, algorithms, and analytics to generate valuable insights and solutions.
+I am currently finishing my Masters of Science in Business Analytics from the University of Montana.
+In this program we tackle real-world business challenges and solve them with data science.

+✏️ With a background in journalism from Cal Poly SLO, I found a path in data science where I bring together communication skills and analytics.
+Additionally, I have other minors in global politics and media arts, society and technology.
+Fun fact : I produced a short film that prermiered in the International Film Festival in San Luis Obispo CA.

-- 🔪 Sharpening my skills in Python, SQL, R, Tableau, and AWS
+🔪 Skills in Python, SQL, R, Tableau, and AWS

   - Machine Learning

   - Data Pipelines

-- 👀 I’m interested in finding an job in data science & analytics!
+👀 Looking for a job in data science & analytics!

-- 💎 Treasures: Gaming PC, my Bernese Mountain Dog: Paddington
+💎 Treasures: Gaming PC, my Bernese Mountain Dog: Paddington

-- 📖 Currently Reading: "Have You Seen Me?" by Kate White
+📖 Currently Reading: "Have You Seen Me?" by Kate White

-- 💬 Favourite Quote: